cassiebreviu/onnx-csharp-serverless/blog.md

 #### 3. Update the Code

-Copy and paste the below code into the class created:
+Copy and paste the below code into the class created.
+Read through the comments to understand what is happening at each step in the code.

 ```csharp
         public static async Task<IActionResult> Run(